genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 This means only users with the TRADER permission code will be able to use that event handler.

 You can add similar code to the request servers and data servers, as below.
-In these examples, you also  add the SUPPORT code to allow SUPPORT users to have read-only access to trades.
+In these examples, you also add the SUPPORT code to give SUPPORT users read-only access to trades.

-Request Server:
+Request server:

 ```kotlin
 requestReplies {